Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 Though the storytelling style has been around for centuries, Xianxia movies and novels are still relatively unknown outside of the Chinese-speaking world.

-A sibling of the much more famous Wuxia genre, Xianxia stories are Chinese medieval adventures with heavy elements of the supernatural and magic.
-Typically presented as extended sagas cumulating in flashy showdowns between good and evil, one could consider the genre as the Chinese version of Western fantasy stories.
+A sibling of the much more famous Wuxia genre, Xianxia stories are Chinese medieval adventures with heavy elements of magic and the supernatural.
+Typically presented as expansive sagas cumulating in flashy showdowns between good and evil, one could consider the genre as the Chinese version of Western fantasy stories.

-With an emphasis on classic justice, morals, and overall goodness, such Chinese fantasy stories are easy to indulge in even for Western audiences.
-The following are seven notable Xianxia movies perfect for fans of the genre and beginners alike.
-After enjoying them, you could consider moving on to the many Xianxia television dramas released each year.
+With an emphasis on classic justice, morals, and overall goodness, such Chinese fantasy adventures are also easy to indulge in even for Western audiences.
+The following are nine notable Xianxia movies perfect for fans of the genre and beginners alike.
+After enjoying them, you could consider moving on to the many Xianxia television drama series produced each year.